 Starting September 2023,

 Led by Angus Ford-Robertson and supported by specialist

-The course will offer hands-on mentoring of up to 20 students – students who want to develop their skills in order to become a qualified Mindfulness Teacher.
-It will be a unique, highly practical and experiential training.
+The course will offer hands-on mentoring of up to 10 participants – students who want to develop their skills in order to become a qualified Mindfulness Teacher.
+It will be a unique, practical and experiential training.
 Students should anticipate that they will undergo a great deal of personal growth, change and self-inquiry during the training; this can be a challenging process.
 But the journey will also be highly rewarding and it should be anticipated that the training will have far reaching effects on one’s life.
 To be clear, self-enquiry is a necessary step before one can confidently teach and hold space for others.

 We will soon be posting on this page a guide course curriculum – showing the many aspects of mindfulness we will be covering.